wirunpong-j/Pokedex-Nextzy/README.md

 - Introduce various Loading Views to enhance the user experience.
 - Manage third-party libraries via Cocoapods or Swift Package Manager.
 - Include additional libraries as necessary to meet development needs.

+## Evaluation
+- Adherence to the requirements and completeness of the features.
+- Code quality, including proper Git commits and descriptive commit messages.
+- Application performance and efficiency.
+- Error handling and robustness of the application.